ananty1/mCoder_blog/Readme.md

 So here we will create the blogs as they should ideally be , so we gonna use git too.

-## Special request - Do not forget to write requirement.txt

 ###  Also we gonna install virtual enviornment virtualenv
 ----------- So this create a folder which includes an independent python--------------